dasarpai/old.dasarpai.github.io/_dsblog/2023-01-10-Statistics-Interview-Question-for-Data-Scientist.md

 - Slope of Geometry = Gradient of calculus = Gradient in Deep Learning and Machine Learning.
 The value of slope or gradient can be between $$-\infty \,\, to \,\,+\infty$$

 ## Resources
+If any of the link breaks then you can search for these books at [location](https://drive.google.com/drive/folders/14wS6JWWDsZ2TEXCD9A7jgLVCEVEd1Mpb?usp=drive_link)

 - [Statistics_Cartoon_Guide-BOOK](https://drive.google.com/file/d/1rwFT2l39UsuNs9kyyqoSLsxH-zMk5FBx/view?usp=sharing)
 - [Probability and Statistics for Data Science-BOOK](https://drive.google.com/file/d/1RhqHx_7suKuHamekBkEHvwn5OjUD4sds/view?usp=sharing)
 - [Comprehensive & Practical Inferential Statistics Guide-GUIDE](https://drive.google.com/file/d/1PMa7FSwkY_AkI6UrtnhgPIWEjNs60kLY/view?usp=sharing)